-Urgent need: Rachel
+Urgent need: Velma

 Right now, the Animal Shelter Industry is seeing a massive increase in animal abandonment, stray animals, and overcrowding in shelters.
 As a group of both former and current shelter professionals, we know how important it is for small rescues like ours to be able to pull high-risk animals out and to lessen the burden on shelters.
 Consider supporting your local shelter and rescues as well!